Rajpratik71/Mininet-wiki/Ideas.md

 ### Mininet GUIs: consoles.py and miniedit.py

+**Status**: Gregory Gee has been working on an enhanced version of MiniEdit.

 **Brief explanation**: I (BL) wrote the consoles.py and miniedit.py examples to show what I thought was a really exciting and cool thing you could do in Mininet: make GUI programs that create and use a live virtual network interactively!
 It seemed so obvious that I had done much of the hard work and that any smart Python/GUI programmer could take what I had done either as code or inspiration and run with it.
 Unfortunately, that never happened.
 We could decide to expand these programs into (more) full-blown applications, or we could also try to make the code reusable as a framework.
 Or we could write documentation about the design of the apps and how to expand them.
 Or perhaps we could rewrite them in Qt or a more "modern" GUI framework.
 Regardless, I still feel that GUI apps using Mininet have huge potential, as do graphical interfaces for core Mininet functionality.

 **Expected results**: significantly more beautiful, functional, robust and useful consoles.py and miniedit.py applications.
 In the case of consoles.py, it should provide a useful API for building monitoring applications.
 In the case for miniedit.py, it should be able to save and load networks as mininet-compatible topologies (expressed in Python.)